Stroke Service

 Ward+

 This is a rotation completed during the PGY-3 and 4 years as well as in the second half of the PGY-2 year.
 The ward+ resident joins the junior and senior on the neurology ward service, though with the primary objective of teaching medical students and acting interns during their time on the ward service.
 The ward+ resident will generally observe medical students and acting interns take the H&P as well as given their presentations on rounds in order to give feedback on areas of improvement.
 The ward+ resident will also generally give short lectures to the medical students during their time on the rotation.
-The ward+ resident will generally only carry a couple of patients during the week, as the main focus of this rotation is teaching rather than clinical.
-The ward+ resident has one and a half days off during the week as they also assist the resident covering the ward service on the weekend.
-The ward+ resident is only required to stay until 2PM on weekend days, though they do have the option to stay on and moonlight if they so choose.
+This is a unique opportunity for residents interested in honing in teaching skills to prepare for a career in academics.

 Women’s Neurology